-Borneo is the ultimate Malaysia travel destination for nature lovers.
+Borneo is the ultimate Malaysian travel destination for nature lovers.
 Here, fragrant mangroves grow among the rainforests, and majestic endangered primates swing between tree branches,

 From Mount Kinabalu to Sarawak, Borneo is packed with national parks that were seemingly designed specifically for hiking.
 The eastern area of Malaysia is also a great spot for those interested in participating in conservation work during their extended travels.

 Malaysia Travel Budget

 Malaysia is definitely a budget travel destination and this two-week Malaysia itinerary can certainly be done without breaking the bank.
 If you consider yourself a backpacker or an extreme budget traveller, you will not struggle to keep your daily spending budget under around $15 per day.

 For your reference in planning your Malaysia budget, the average prices of a few different items are summarised below: